dvirberlo/WeeklyScheduler/PROMPTS.md

 > [!CAUTION]
 > All the prompts are laid out here as a one long text, without any separation between them.

+> The framework was GitHub Copilot Spaces feature, using GPT-5 as the model.

 # Weekly Scheduler

 ## Goal: